TeddyBeam/Java-Observer-Pattern/README.md

 # Java Observer Design Pattern

+## Update non-singleton EventsDispatcher
+Now you can call events via interface to remove dependencies.
+> Note that different references can't communicate with each other

 ## Add listener
 In order to react with an event, an object first has to be registered with that event.